gugazimmermann/dragonspage/article2.md

 ```

-After deploy you will need to wait for some time, and if you hit the endoint `curl https://api.pocz.io/dragon_stats` and see `[ ]` you know that need to end the data to dynamodb again.
+After deploy you will need to wait for some time, and if you hit the endpoint `curl https://api.pocz.io/dragon_stats` and see `[ ]` you know that need to send the data to DynamoDB again.

-Now the frontend, first go to `frontend/src/App.tsx` and change the API Endpoint `const apiEndpoint = 'https://api.pocz.io/dragon_stats';` to not forget it latter.
+Now the frontend, first open `frontend/src/App.tsx` and change the API Endpoint `const apiEndpoint = 'https://api.pocz.io/dragon_stats';` to not forget to do it later.
 We can also run `npm run build` to re-create the React Website.

-To start change the Frontend we need to pass the CDK context too (`lib/dragons-frontend-stack.ts`)
+Start the changes in the Frontend passing the CDK context in `lib/dragons-frontend-stack.ts`

 ```
 import * as cdk from '@aws-cdk/core';